dreamsdk/codeblocks/README.md

 ## Introduction

-This repository will allow you to build [Code::Blocks 20.03](https://www.codeblocks.org "Code::Blocks") for embedding it in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher) binary.
+This repository will allow you to build [Code::Blocks 25.03](https://www.codeblocks.org "Code::Blocks") for embedding it in the [Code::Blocks Patcher for DreamSDK](https://github.com/dreamsdk/codeblocks-patcher) binary.

-Code::Blocks 20.03 is available in both 32-bits and 64-bits.
-You will need to build both versions from this source.
-The 32-bits release should support Windows XP, as DreamSDK is targeting from Windows XP to Windows 11.
-For that, you will need to use specific versions of libraries/compilers, some of them are provided in this repository.
+Code::Blocks 25.03 is available in both 32-bits and 64-bits.
+You will need to build both versions from the same source.

-By the way, the official Code::Blocks 20.03 32-bits release is not supporting Windows XP, which is the case of Code::Blocks for DreamSDK.
+Unlike Code::Blocks 17.12 or 20.03, Code::Blocks 25.03 does not support Windows XP: it only works with Windows 10 and later.

+In summary, the goal of this repository is to generate the following packages:
+- `.\packager\dist\codeblocks-25.03-dreamsdk-addon-bin-x86.7z` for 32-bit;
+- `.\packager\dist\codeblocks-25.03-dreamsdk-addon-bin-x64.7z` for 64-bit.

+This package will be embedded in the **Code::Blocks Patcher for DreamSDK** (`codeblocks-patcher.exe`).
+This patcher is available in the `codeblocks-patcher` repository.

+The recipe to follow is:

+1. Install prerequisites
+2. Build wxMSW
+3. Build a debug build of **Code::Blocks for DreamSDK** and debug it
+4. Build a release build of **Code::Blocks for DreamSDK**
+5. Make the final packages that will be embedded in **Code::Blocks Patcher for DreamSDK** (`codeblocks-patcher.exe`)
+6. Make the **Code::Blocks Patcher for DreamSDK** (`codeblocks-patcher.exe`) itself (see `codeblocks-patcher` repository)

 ## Prerequisites

 Install all the prerequisites below before trying to work with this repository.
+Some are provided for convenience while others must be downloaded manually.

 These **are** provided directly in this repository, under the `tools` directory: